Surprising Side Effects Apples Have On Your Immune System, Says Science

 When it comes to convenient and nourishing snacks, you can't beat an apple.
 It's a satiating option you can grab on your way out the door to run errands, or throw into your lunch bag for work.
 Fortunately, apples are also available year-round in the U.S. and loaded with vitamins, minerals, fiber, and antioxidants—all the nutrients your body needs to fend off viruses and other infections and ailments.

 So, does an apple a day really keep the doctor away?
 The jury is still out on that one, but 2015 research showed that a fraction of adults who live by this healthy habit do seem to require fewer prescription medications.

 Whether you prefer to nosh on this fruit whole, slice them up with almond butter, or toss them into your salads, you'll want to know some of the following side effects apples can have on your immune system.
-Plus, did you know apples are considered one of The 7 Healthiest Foods to Eat Right Now.
+Plus, try one of our 22 Meals to Melt Belly Fat in 2022.

 The quercetin helps to keep inflammation in check.

 Here's the gist of how it works.
 Free radicals not only damage your cells but also activate genes that trigger an increased inflammatory response.
 Chronic inflammation is linked to many serious diseases and health problems, but fortunately, studies have shown that quercetin can reduce markers of inflammation.

 Red apples, in particular, seem to be high in this flavonoid.
 Also, don't peel your apples or you'll miss out on this health benefit—because quercetin is exclusively found in the skin.